Skip to main content

 Each wallet has one position per role — a Program-Derived Address (PDA) seeded by your wallet and the role:

 So a single wallet can hold up to three positions at once — Compute, Validator, and Yield — each tracked independently with its own amount, status, and reward checkpoints.
+The reward checkpoints are how the engine pays you only for distributions made after you staked — see How Rewards Work.

 The vaults

 Staked tokens never sit in a wallet the platform controls.
-They live in program-owned vaults whose authority is a PDA, so only the program can move them — and only back to you:
+They live in program-owned vaults whose authority is a PDA, so only the program can move them — and only back to you: This separation is what makes staking non-custodial: your principal and the platform’s reward deposits are distinct, and the program only releases principal to the original staker after a cooldown.

 Config